Broadus, Montana: Education

+Media

+The Powder River Examiner is the local newspaper.
+It is published weekly.

 Attractions

 The Powder River Historical Museum includes many historical items, including a building housing "Mac's Museum", a large collection of seashells, minerals, and arrowheads, put together by Mac McCurdy.
 The Museum also has an original one-room schoolhouse, a pioneer cabin, jail cell, car barn, windmill, saddles, bits, spurs, displays representing early businesses, and a collection of artifacts from the Battle of Powder River.

 The Powder River/Reynolds Battlefield is located on private land near the Powder River about 34 mi southwest of present-day Broadus.
 The battlefield is accessible by Montana Secondary Highway 391, (Moorhead Road) on the west side of the Powder River.
 There is a rock monument with the headstones of four soldiers killed there as well as a small Northern Cheyenne memorial marking the site.

-Annual events include a 4 July Celebration, County Fair in August, street dances, and a Christmas stroll early in December.
+Annual events include a July 4 Celebration, County Fair in August, street dances, and a Christmas stroll early in December.